mcfrann/oracle/README.md

 ## Overview

 Do you struggle with some of life's deepest questions?
 Ask Oracle.
-Oracle is a simple application that reacts with GPT-3, an AI model crafted by [OpenAI](https://openai.com/api/).
+Oracle is a simple application that interacts with GPT-3, an AI model crafted by [OpenAI](https://openai.com/api/).
 By entering your burning questions, you interact with a formatted simulation of a wise Oracle.
 Responses from Oracle hint at inspiration and mystery with just a touch of existentialism.

 ## Technical Requirements